Hubs-Foundation/hubs-cloud/README.md

 ## Quick Start

 - Create an account on AWS and log into the console.
-- Register a new domain name on Route 53.
+- Register a new domain name on Route 53 for your site, and register another domain name on Route 53 for room short permalinks.
 - In the EC2 console, create an new SSH keypair and save it.
 - Go to https://gethubscloud.com which will take you to Cloudformation.
 Fill out the form to create a new Cloudformation stack.
 - The stack takes about 15-20 minutes to initialize.